 Our Overview and Scrutiny process examines decisions made by the Council’s Cabinet and Cabinet Members.
 It also reviews our policies and those of other local public bodies, suggesting improvements and new policies where needed.

 It is carried out by elected Councillors (except those sitting in the Cabinet) and co-opted experts, with support from Council officers.
 We also welcome residents’ contributions to the process.

-We have four Overview and Scrutiny Committees, which meet at least six times a year:
+We have three Overview and Scrutiny Committees which are:

 Committee meetings often involve:

 The Committees influence decision-makers by probing, investigating, encouraging, persuading, reporting and recommending.
 To help fulfil this role, they can require information from Cabinet Members or Council Officers, either in person or in writing.

 They can also ‘call in’ a decision taken by the Cabinet or Cabinet Members, which delays the decision’s implementation.
 This puts the decision on hold and allows the Committee to examine it and, if they choose, ask the decision-maker to reconsider.

 However, Committees do not have the power to take decisions themselves, overturn those taken by the Cabinet or Cabinet Members or insist that their recommendations are adhered to.

 The Health Scrutiny Committee has special powers and responsibilities conferred on it by the Health and Social Care Act 2001.
 Its remit is to review and scrutinise health service matters and make reports and recommendations to NHS bodies.
 The legislation also gives this Committee the power to refer contested major service reconfigurations to the Independent Reconfiguration Panel.